-Chapin Jazz Studio tailors jazz piano instruction to the learner, and most learners follow one of the plans described below.
+Chapin Jazz Studio (CJS) tailors jazz piano instruction to the learner, and most learners follow one of the plans described below.
 Students also benefit from frequent opportunities to perform at Chapin Jazz Studio Showcase events, which are held at local arts events in conjunction with the Grayslake Arts Alliance and the Grayslake Heritage Center and Museum.

 For Jazz Pianists and Piano Teachers

 This plan of study is designed for serious jazz piano students.

 It provides instruction and support for pianists who are preparing to perform in middle school to college jazz combos and big bands, specialty schools such as Midwest Young Artists, community jazz bands, and college jazz studies programs.